MIDEQ WP9 convenes thematic workshop at WSIS 2023, Geneva

 The session will critically examine ‘what migrants want’ in relation to the use of digital technologies as opposed to the numerous apps that are supposedly designed for them.
 Building on our ongoing research, which suggests that migrants rarely use or trust such apps, we will explore how co-design with migrants can help ensure digital interventions that can usefully address migrant-defined inequalities.
 We will showcase our efforts in Nepal and South Africa undertaken with the direct involvement of migrants, migrant organisations and advocacy groups, and local digital tech companies with the support of relevant international organisations such as GSMA, IOM, ILO and UNESCO.

-This interactive session, which aligns with WSIS Action Lines C3, C4, C5, C7(iii, iv,v), C8 and C10, will highlight our digital interventions from Nepal and South Africa using short-form videos ‘created by migrants for migrants’ as a framing device for the discussion.
-The session will consist of a series of themed short-form videos followed by a moderated discussion around each theme involving speakers from both academia (Royal Holloway, University of London / UNESCO Chair in ICT4D) and practice.
-The themes highlight inequalities faced by migrants and how digital tech can meaningfully address them as well as how digital tech can support personal life choices, offer networking opportunities, and become a peer-to-peer learning tool.
-The safe and wise use of digital tech by migrants and peer-to-peer knowledge sharing will serve as overarching themes for the workshop.
+The session, which aligned especially with SDG10 and WSIS Action Lines C3, C4, C5, C7(iii, iv,v), C8 and C10, was structured around our digital interventions from Nepal and South Africa using a series of short-form videos ‘created by migrants for migrants’ as a framing device for the discussion.
+The contributions highlighted many inequalities faced by migrants and how digital tech can meaningfully address them as well as how digital tech can support personal life choices, offer networking opportunities, and become a peer-to-peer learning tool.
+The overarching theme was the need for all actors at the interface of digital tech and migration to be mindful of the need to ensure the safe, secure and wise use of digital tech by migrants.